fusioncharts/dev_centre_docs/getting-started/plain-javascript/rendering-different-charts.md

 </html>
 ```

-Heat map belongs to the family of PowerCharts in FusionCharts.
+Know more about Heat maps and its configurations [here](https://www.fusioncharts.com/dev/chart-guide/standard-charts/heat-map-chart).
 You can also create various charts belonging to the PowerCharts family in a similar way.
-Check out the different types of PowerCharts here.
+Check out the different types of PowerCharts [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts#powercharts-xt).

 ## Gantt Chart
 A Gantt chart is a date/time-based chart, which you can use to plot tasks along with their start and end dates/times.
 You can also use the chart to define milestones for a project, indicating different stages with their deadlines.
 That way, you can constantly keep an eye on project status, and plan alternate strategies in case you encounter an unprecedented delay.